Researcher in the Research Center for Mediterranean Archaeology PAS since 2007.

 Archaeology of Pharaonic Egypt, especially architecture and temple decoration from the New Kingdom Period; epigraphy.

-Since 1999 she has been participating in the work of Polish-Egyptian Archeological-Conservatory Mission in the Hatshepsut temple in Deir el-Bahari (exploration, documentation).
+Since 1999 she has been participating in the work of the Polish-Egyptian Archeological-Conservatory Mission in the Hatshepsut Temple in Deir el-Bahari (exploration, documentation).

 Since 2012 she acts as an editor and an assistant editor of "Études et Travaux" journal.

 Since 2014 she has been cooperating with the Mission of the German Archaeological Institute and the Swiss Institute at Elephantine at the reconstruction of the early Thutmoside cult buildings.

 Since 2016 - the head of the Centre for the Research on the Egyptian Temple.

 In 2016-2019 - the co-director of the Polish-Egyptian Archeological-Conservatory Mission in the Hatshepsut Temple in Deir el-Bahari.